3m0r9/Fruits-classification-using-VGG16---VGG19/README.md

 ## Project Overview

-The goal of this project is to classify different fruit types using the VGG16 and VGG19 architectures, which are popular CNN models pre-trained on the ImageNet dataset.
-Transfer learning allows us to leverage these pre-trained models for our fruit classification task, reducing training time and improving performance.
+This project focuses on using pre-trained models (VGG16 and VGG19) for classifying fruit images.
+VGG16 and VGG19 are Convolutional Neural Network (CNN) architectures that are widely used for image classification tasks due to their performance and generalization capabilities.

-The project covers:
+The project showcases the following:
+- Utilization of transfer learning via VGG16 and VGG19.
-- Loading and preprocessing the fruit images dataset.
+- Fine-tuning the models for fruit classification.
-- Using VGG16 and VGG19 models with custom layers for the classification task.
+- Comparing the performance of VGG16 and VGG19 on the fruit dataset.
-- Model training, evaluation, and comparison between VGG16 and VGG19.

 ## Dataset

-The dataset used for this project contains images of different fruit types and can be found on [Kaggle: Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
+The dataset used in this project is the [Fruits 360 Dataset](https://www.kaggle.com/datasets/moltean/fruits), available on Kaggle.
+It contains over 70,000 images of fruits with 131 distinct categories.

-Even though the dataset is originally intended for customer churn, in this project, it has been adapted for fruit classification by renaming and restructuring the files accordingly.

-- **Classes**: Various fruits (e.g., Apple, Banana, Orange, etc.).
-- **Input**: Images of fruit.
+- **Images**: 32x32 RGB images of fruits.
-- **Target**: Class labels corresponding to the type of fruit.
+- **Classes**: 131 unique fruit categories.
+- **Size**: 67,692 training images and 22,256 test images.

-Download the dataset and place it in the `data/` directory of the project.
+The dataset can be downloaded from Kaggle, and it should be placed in the `data/` directory for training and testing.

 ## Data Preprocessing

-Data preprocessing steps include:
+Before training the models, the images go through the following preprocessing steps:
-- **Image Resizing**: All fruit images are resized to match the input size required by VGG16 and VGG19 (224x224 pixels).
+- **Resizing**: Images are resized to match the input shape required by VGG16 and VGG19 (224x224 pixels).
+- **Normalization**: Pixel values are normalized to scale them between 0 and 1.
+- **One-Hot Encoding**: The labels are one-hot encoded for classification.
-- **Data Augmentation**: Techniques like rotation, flipping, and zooming are applied to artificially increase the size of the dataset and improve model generalization.
+- **Data Augmentation**: Techniques like rotation, flipping, and zooming are applied to augment the dataset and reduce overfitting.
-- **Normalization**: Pixel values are normalized to fall within the range [0, 1] for better convergence during training.

-These steps ensure the dataset is in the proper format for efficient model training.

 ## Modeling

-Two models are implemented using transfer learning:
-1. **VGG16**: A pre-trained model that is fine-tuned for the fruit classification task.
-2. **VGG19**: Another variant of the VGG model with more convolutional layers, also fine-tuned for this task.
+### VGG16 and VGG19

+Both VGG16 and VGG19 are deep CNN architectures that have been pre-trained on the ImageNet dataset.
+In this project:
+- We used transfer learning by leveraging the pre-trained weights of VGG16 and VGG19.
-Both models are customized by adding fully connected layers on top of the pre-trained base model to adapt them to the fruit classification task.
-The architecture includes:
+- The final fully connected layers were replaced with custom layers to adapt the network for fruit classification.
-- Pre-trained convolutional layers from VGG16 or VGG19.
-- A global average pooling layer.
-- Fully connected dense layers.
-- A softmax output layer for multi-class classification.
+- Fine-tuning was applied to adjust the deeper layers for improved performance on this specific dataset.

+### Model Structure:
+- **Convolutional Layers**: Extract spatial features from the images.
+- **Max-Pooling Layers**: Reduce the spatial dimensions while retaining important features.
+- **Fully Connected Layers**: Map the features to the output categories.
+- **Softmax Layer**: Produces a probability distribution for classifying the input image into one of the 131 fruit categories.

+### Libraries Used:
+- TensorFlow / Keras
+- NumPy
+- OpenCV (for image handling)
+- Matplotlib (for plotting)

 ## Evaluation

-The models are evaluated based on the following metrics:
+The performance of both models was evaluated using the following metrics:
 - **Accuracy**
 - **Precision**
 - **Recall**
 - **F1-score**
-- **Confusion Matrix**

-These metrics provide insights into how well the models perform in classifying fruit images correctly.
+Additionally, the models were evaluated on a test set, and confusion matrices were plotted to visualize the classification results.

 ## Installation

-To run this project locally, follow these steps:
+To run this project on your local machine, follow the steps below:

 1. Clone the repository:
    ```bash